Luting agent: Resin cements

-It consists of a light-activated paste mixed with a chemical catalyst for resin polymerisation.
-It is widely used for luting dental restoration whereby the thickness allows penetration of light for partial curing only.
+They consist of a light-activated paste mixed with a chemical catalyst for resin polymerisation.
+They are widely used for luting dental restoration whereby the thickness allows penetration of light for partial curing only.
 On the other hand, the chemically-cured component is key in ensuring complete polymerisation and hence full strength acquisition.
 Discolouration may occur due to the presence of aromatic amine.
 Overall, the combination of its physical and chemical properties makes it the most favourable type.

-Today resin cements are manufactured in different shades to accommodate the demanding aesthetic needs.
+Today resin cements are manufactured in different shades to accommodate demanding aesthetic needs.
 It is also well known for its high flexural strength, which ranges from 64 to 97 MPa.
 Although it has the advantage of attaching restorations with minimal retentive capacity to tooth surfaces due to its high bond strength to dentine, its methacrylate constituent causes it to undergo polymerisation shrinkage when setting.
 The strain introduced by the shrinkage will tend to raise the tensile stresses significantly at areas where the cement is thick.
 However, the cement thickness usually used is sufficiently low to raise concern.
 Another way to look at the strain applied onto the tooth structure is to consider the configuration factor (C-factor) of the lute, especially in the case of inlay type restoration.
-The use of resin cements is considered technique sensitive as compared to conventional cements because it requires multiple steps for bonding and is difficult to clean up.
+The use of resin cements is considered technique-sensitive as compared to conventional cements because it requires multiple steps for bonding and is difficult to clean up.